Strategy and Strategic Planning are often used interchangeably, leading to confusion about their distinct roles in achieving organizational goals.

-- Roger Martin argues that planning and strategy are not the same thing and that most "strategic planning" in the business world is just a list of activities that the company wants to do, rather than a coherent plan for achieving a specific outcome.
+- Roger Martin argues that planning and strategy are not the same and that most "strategic planning" in the business world is just a list of activities the company wants to do rather than a coherent plan for achieving a specific outcome.

 - A strategy is defined as an "integrative set of choices that positions you on a playing field of your choice in a way that you win" and must have a coherent theory behind it, be doable, and be able to be translated into actions.